bareboat-necessities/bbn-wave-period-esp32/README.md

 * Implement Kalman alorithm for wave estimation (the one mentioned here: https://bareboat-necessities.github.io/my-bareboat/bareboat-math.html) And compare with trochoidal model results.

 * Generate some reference data, test cases with it and produce some graphical charts

+* Produce NMEA 0183 XDR sentences for heave, wave height, etc to serial port of m5atomS3